devjusty/export-urls-and-meta/README.md

 - Add character count for titles and descriptions in the CSV
 - Choose the publish status of the exported posts (published, drafts, private, all)

-## Installation

-1. Download the plugin zip file.
-2. Log in to your WordPress dashboard.
-3. Go to Plugins > Add New.
-4. Click on the "Upload Plugin" button.
-5. Choose the plugin zip file you downloaded and click "Install Now".
-6. After installation, click on "Activate Plugin" to activate it.

 ## Usage

 1. After activating the plugin, go to Settings > Export URLs and Meta in the WordPress admin panel.